jlad26/bulk-attachment-download/readme.md

 # Bulk Attachment Download

 Bulk download selected media or attachment files from your Media Library as a zip file.
-Options include: a) Include / exclude intermediate image sizes; b) Keep / collapse the uploads folder structure.
+Options include: a) Include / exclude intermediate image sizes; b) Keep / collapse the uploads folder structure; c) encrypt and password-protect the downloadable zip files.

 ## Description

-A 'Download' option is added to the 'Bulk Actions' dropdown in the Media Library.
-Choose the attachments you want to export, click 'Apply', and a zip file of those attachments is created that you can then download.
+A 'Download' option is added to both List and Grid modes in the Media Library.
+Choose the attachments you want to export, click the button, and a zip file of those attachments is created that you can then download.

+### Selecting for download in List mode

+In List mode the 'Download' option appears in the Bulk Actions dropdown.
+Select the attachments by checking the checkboxes, choose 'Download' in the dropdown, then click 'Apply'.

+### Selecting for download in Grid mode

+In Grid mode, first click the 'Bulk Select' button.
+Then click on the attachments you want to download and hit the 'Download' button.

+### Download options

 Before the zip file is created, you'll see a) how many files will be downloaded, and b) how big the uncompressed files are.
 By default, you are also given the option to:

 * Include or exclude image intermediate sizes.
 * Include in your download the folder structure you use in your uploads folder (e.g. year/month) or have all files downloaded in a single folder.